sherlock-project/api/README.md

 Start you browser and type [127.0.0.1:8000](http://127.0.0.1:8000/) in as your target URL and hit return.

+Now you should able to test your Sherlock API through DRF browser interface!

 ## License

 MIT © Sherlock Project